bokkypoobah/TheDAOVoter/README.md

       --last={last proposal id}      Last proposal id.
 Default last proposal id.
       --split={exclude|include|only} Include splits.
 Default 'exclude'.
       --status={open|closed|both}    Proposal status.
 Default 'open'.
       --checkvotingstatus            Check your voting status for the proposals.
 Default off.
+This check uses eth.estimateGas() API call to determine if you have already voted.
+      --checkpastvotes               Retrieve your past voting history.
+Default off.
+Actual gas used will be reported in the (Est)Gas column

     The --vote command has the additional options:
       --id={proposal id}             Proposal id.